Probiotics and Acne – A Holistic Approach to Acne Treatment

 • Staphylococci.

 The interplay between members of the skin microbiota is essential for maintaining healthy skin.
-Although C. acnes is dominant in sebaceous sites, it plays a key role in regulating skin homeostasis and preventing colonization by other harmful pathogens; in the case of acne vulgaris, it can also act as an opportunistic pathogen (microorganisms that cause infections only in immunocompromised individuals).
+Although C. acnes predominates in sebaceous areas, it plays a key role in regulating skin homeostasis and preventing colonization by other harmful pathogens; in the case of acne vulgaris, it can also act as an opportunistic pathogen (microorganisms that cause infections only in immunocompromised individuals).

-New findings show that, contrary to what was previously thought, the presence of C. acnes itself is not the cause of acne, but rather an imbalance between members of the skin flora and between strains of this particular bacterium.
+New findings show that, contrary to previous belief, the presence of C. acnes itself is not the cause of acne, but rather an imbalance between members of the skin microbiota and between individual strains of this particular bacterium.

-Studies have shown that acne skin does not harbor more C. acnes than normal skin; the relative abundance of this bacterium (in metagenomic studies) is similar in acne patients and healthy individuals (87–89%).1 Furthermore, it has been established that acne is caused not only by a specific strain of C. acnes but also by host and environmental factors that may potentially cause different levels of activation of innate immunity in severe acne.
+Studies have shown that acne-prone skin does not harbor higher numbers of C. acnes than normal skin; the relative abundance of this bacterium (in metagenomic studies) is similar in acne patients and healthy individuals (87–89%).1 Furthermore, acne has been found to be caused not only by the specific C. acnes strain but also by host and environmental factors, which may potentially cause varying levels of innate immune activation in severe acne.
 Furthermore, factors such as diet, stress, and the gut microbiome also influence the course, intensity, and duration of the disease.

 How to support acne treatment with diet?

-Studies show that there is a link between acne and the consumption of high glycemic index foods, which affect insulin levels.
+Research shows a link between acne and the consumption of foods with a high glycemic index, which affects insulin levels.
 This hormone plays a key role in carbohydrate metabolism and regulates blood glucose levels.
-High insulin levels increase the production of growth hormone (GH), which in turn leads to an increase in the IGF-1 factor.
-Its increased level causes sebum production and the growth of sebaceous gland cells, and therefore contributes to the formation of acne lesions.
+High insulin levels increase the production of growth hormone (GH), which in turn leads to increased IGF-1.
+Increased levels of this hormone trigger sebum production and the growth of sebaceous gland cells, thus contributing to the development of acne.

-Both acne and the condition of the digestive tract are related to the quality of the gut microbiome.
-The skin and intestines are very densely vascularized and innervated; they perform neuroendocrine and immune functions, among others.
+Both acne and the health of the digestive tract are linked to the quality of the gut microbiome.
+The skin and intestines are highly vascularized and innervated, and they perform neuroendocrine and immune functions, among other functions.

-More and more studies indicate the interdependence of these two organs.
-Russian scientists, who studied 114 patients with acne vulgaris, noticed that 54% of acne patients had differences in their intestinal flora.
-In addition, they found that giving probiotics to patients with acne and intestinal dysbiosis shortened the duration of treatment3.
+A growing body of research points to the interdependence of these two organs.
+Russian scientists studied 114 patients with acne vulgaris and observed that 54% of acne patients had differences in their gut flora.
+Furthermore, they found that administering probiotics to patients with acne and gut dysbiosis shortened the duration of treatment.

-The existence of the gut-skin axis is evidenced by many elements.
-In addition to acting through the immune system, metabolic products and microbial compounds can affect the intestinal epithelium, changing their physiology.
-As a result, this leads to the creation of various secretory products, circulating throughout the body, also reaching the skin.
-Therefore, chemical compounds delivered with food can have an immediate effect on the appearance and quality of the skin.
+The existence of the gut-skin axis is evidenced by many factors.
+In addition to acting through the immune system, metabolic products and microbial compounds can affect the intestinal epithelium, altering its physiology.
+This ultimately leads to the production of various secretory products that circulate throughout the body, including the skin.
+Therefore, chemical compounds delivered through food can have an immediate impact on the appearance and quality of the skin.

 How to get rid of acne?

-The beneficial effects of lactic acid bacteria, which normally inhabit the intestines, in treating acne were already appreciated in the 1930s, when doctors used oral supplementation of Lactobacillus acidophilus for this condition.
-In 1961, a study was conducted in which patients were given a probiotic for 16 days, with a two-week break after the first eight days.
-In 80% of acne patients, the appearance of their skin improved, with the most noticeable improvement in those with severe inflammatory acne.
+The beneficial effects of lactic acid bacteria, which normally inhabit the gut, in treating acne were recognized as early as the 1930s, when doctors used oral supplementation of Lactobacillus acidophilus for this condition.
+In a 1961 study, patients were given a probiotic for 16 days, with a two-week break after the first eight days.
+Eighty percent of acne patients experienced improvement in their skin appearance, with the improvement being most noticeable in those with severe inflammatory acne.

-In addition, oral probiotics have been shown to reduce inflammation and oxidative stress.
-They can also change the microbial community in places outside the digestive tract, which in turn can affect skin condition and acne.4 Studies show that taking probiotics can reduce skin eruptions.
-In addition, it has a positive effect on the intestinal microflora responsible for immunity, which plays a key role in fighting pathogenic conditions in the human body.
+Furthermore, oral probiotics have been shown to reduce inflammation and oxidative stress.
+Furthermore, they can alter the microbial community in places outside the digestive tract, thus also impacting skin condition and acne.4 Studies show that probiotic use can reduce skin eruptions.
+Furthermore, it positively impacts the gut microflora, which is responsible for immunity and plays a key role in combating pathogenic conditions in the human body.

-The probiotic should contain live cultures of Lactobacillus acidophilus bacteria.
-A wide range of probiotic supplements is available on the pharmaceutical and cosmetic market (also in this field the benefits of using probiotics are beginning to be appreciated).
+A probiotic should contain live cultures of the bacterium Lactobacillus acidophilus.
+A wide range of probiotic supplements is available in the pharmaceutical and cosmetic markets (where the benefits of probiotics are also beginning to be recognized).

 It is worth paying attention to the viability of a given strain.
-Lactobacillus acidophilus Er-2 strain 317/402 Narine during clinical trials shows high effectiveness, because it is resistant to stomach acids and as a result reaches the intestines, settling on its walls.
+Lactobacillus acidophilus Er-2 strain 317/402 Narine has been shown to be highly effective in clinical trials because it is resistant to stomach acids and, as a result, reaches the intestines, settling on their walls.

-It is important to remember that properly cared for intestinal microflora has a number of benefits, including facilitating the absorption of vitamins and microelements that are necessary, for example, to maintain the proper condition of the skin.
+It's important to remember that properly cared for intestinal microflora offers a number of benefits, including facilitating the absorption of vitamins and trace elements, which are essential for maintaining healthy skin, for example.

-This means that using a probiotic with the Narine bacteria also increases the effect of other supplements, e.g. vitamins, through significantly better absorption.
+This means that using a probiotic with the Narine bacterium also increases the effectiveness of other supplements, e.g. vitamins, through significantly better absorption.

 1. Detoxification.